Chair of the Inquiry: The Right Honourable Lord Justice Haddon-Cave

 Jonathan Polnay KC

 Jonathan Polnay was called to the Bar in 2000.
 He has appeared in some of the most high-profile cases in the criminal courts, which include the recent prosecutions of the murder of Sir David Amess MP, John Worboys (‘the black cab rapist), the PC Harper trial and the trial concerning the manslaughter of 39 Vietnamese migrants.
-As junior Treasury Counsel, he regularly provides advice to government departments on national security related issues.
+As Senior Treasury Counsel, he regularly provides advice to government departments on national security related issues.

 He was appointed Kings Counsel in March 2024.